How do I find the right kiwifruit employer?

 Payslips verify that employees and employers have the same understanding of how the employee’s pay in made up.
 Employees are entitled to request from their employer wage and time records showing the pay rate, hours worked any deductions and how the employee was paid.
 Employees should make sure they sign their timesheets indicating agreement on the hours worked.

-What’s tax and what this have to do with my pay?
+What’s tax and what does this have to do with my pay?

-What do I do if I feel like I’m not being treated well?
+What do I do if I feel like I’m not being treated fairly?